ktzy0305/personal-website/posts/gen-ai-in-healthcare.md

 ---
-title: 'Generative AI in Healthcare: Balancing AI and Humanism'
+title: "Generative AI in Healthcare: Balancing AI and Humanism"
-date: '2024-04-06'
+date: "2024-04-06"
-description: 'As doctors turn to AI to assist in their daily responsibilities, it begs the issue of who is actually making our healhcare decisions.'
+description: "As doctors turn to AI to assist in their daily responsibilities, it begs the issue of who is actually making our healhcare decisions."
 ---

 # Generative AI in Healthcare: Balancing AI and Humanism